 - Precise volumetric feeding of free flowing bulk materials.

 The function of auto loading is to suck the mixed materials feed by gravimetric dosing units into the hopper for continuous flow of materials inside the barrel.
 The auto feeding is controlled by limit switch having sensor at maximum and minimum level.
 The auto loading stops automatically, when the materials inside the hopper senses the maximum limit switch and the auto loading starts again after sensing the minimum limit switch to feed continuous flow of materials.

-Before the film is rolled over the first goddet, the film is slit into numbers of tape in uniform width.
-The first goddet having five rollers are pre-heated with oil circulation from inside.
+Before the film is rolled over the first goddet, the film is split into numbers of tape in uniform width.
+The first goddet having three rollers are pre-heated with oil circulation from inside.
 This is done to have preliminary heating and stretching of the tapes.
 The side slit films are recycled back after grinding with the blade to the hopper loading with the help of suction air in order to recycle the waste generation in the process.